iotblackbelt/noderededgemodule/README.md

 </li>
 <li><strong>Module Method:</strong><br/>
 The Module Method enables you receive module direct methods.
 The setup of the module defines which method the node is responding to and what the response is for the method call.
 Currently the response is fixed in the node setup.<br/>
-The Module Methos needs a connection to a Module Client and the name of the "method":
+The Module Method needs a connection to a Module Client and the name of the "method":
 <div><img style="align:left;float:none" src="images/edit-module-method.PNG"/></div>
 </li>
 </ol>